MollicMeyer/mean-normalized-usage/docs/functions.rst

     df: Output from mean_normalized_usage() function.

 Returns:
-    A combined grid plot object.
+    A combined grid plot object of MNU.